Quasinormal modes and excitation factors of Kerr black holes: Results

-However, we both disagree with earlier literature such as Ref.~\cite{Glampedakis:2003dn} and Ref.~\cite{Zhang:2013ksa}.
+However, we both disagree with earlier literature such as Refs.~\cite{Glampedakis:2003dn, Zhang:2013ksa}.
 Other than the fact that Ref.~\cite{Glampedakis:2003dn} did not make the distinction between Teukolsky \glspl{QNEF} and \gls{SN} \glspl{QNEF}, our discrepancies can be traced back to an ambiguity in the definition of the tortoise coordinate where there is a freedom to choose the integration constant while solving Eq.~\eqref{eq:drdrstar}.
 The community has canonically chosen a particular integration constant such that $r_{*}(r)$ is given by Eq.~\eqref{eq:rstar_from_r}.
 Note that this degree of freedom is equivalent to the one that allows us to choose the matching point $r_*^{\rm{mp}}$ [cf. Eq.~\eqref{eq:contour_rotation}] where choosing $r_*^{\rm{mp}} = 0$ is identical to choosing the integration constant like Eq.~\eqref{eq:rstar_from_r}.
 Explicitly, if we denote a \gls{QNEF} computed with $r_*^{\rm{mp}} = k$ as $\left.B_{n}\right|_{r_*^{\rm{mp}} =\,k}$, then

 This degeneracy was also noted in Ref.~\cite{Oshita:2024wgt} in a different context.
 It is, therefore, essential to keep track of the choice(s)\footnote{This ``constant'' can be chosen differently depending on the value of $\omega_n$ so long as it is accounted for.
-In fact, we leverage this freedom to gain efficiency in computations (see Appendix \ref{app:choosing_mp}).} made for this constant shift in the tortoise coordinate.
+In fact, we leverage this freedom to gain efficiency in computations (see the \hyperref[app:choosing_mp]{Appendix}).} made for this constant shift in the tortoise coordinate.

 In Table \ref{tab:gravitational_QNEF}, again as an example, we show some of the values for both $B^{\text{T}, (+2)}_{n}$, which are for the first time computed explicitly, and $B^{\text{T}, (-2)}_{n}$.
 They are in excellent agreement with Eq.~\eqref{eq:Bpm2conv}.
 We have also compared our values, though not shown here, from our explicit calculations for $B^{\text{T},(+1)}_{n}$ with that converted from $B^{\text{T},(-1)}_{n}$ using Eq.~\eqref{eq:Bpm1conv} and also find excellent agreement.